|

 This recipe makes 4-5 pints of salsa.

-• We often double and triple the recipe to make large batches of salsa!
+• We often double or triple this recipe to make large batches of salsa.

 • You can use a food processor to quickly chop and dice your salsa ingredients into small pieces.

 • Depending on how spicy you like your salsa, there are plenty of combinations of peppers you can use.
-You have so much more control!
 Use mostly mild chilies for a mild salsa.
 For hot salsa, include more hot peppers.

 • Try out a green salsa, using only green tomatoes and green chilies.